lyov077/lyov077/README.md

 - 🧪 Scripts or tasks for interacting with smart-contracts

-- 📑Deploying smart-contracts
+- 📑 Deploying smart-contracts

-- ✅Verifying smart-contracts
+- ✅ Verifying smart-contracts

 ### Languages and Tools: